eindiran/bash-scripts/README.md

   9) p4-size -- get the size of a non-local repository

-### VTA Team Meeting Report Generator
+## VTA Team Meeting Report Generator
-The final script here is quite an interesting little tool.
+Generate team reports using p4.

-  10) commits_this_week -- most useful as a way to instantly generate a full listing of everything modified by a particular user on perforce, including their commit message, their relevant bugs, etc. This can be invoked with the right flags to build a "report" which can be changed minimally to be entirely sufficient for speaking at the VTA team meetings.
+  10) p4-commits -- most useful as a way to instantly generate a full listing of everything modified by a particular user on perforce, including their commit message, their relevant bugs, etc. This can be invoked with the right flags to build a "report" which can be changed minimally to be entirely sufficient for speaking at the VTA team meetings.
+  11) git-commits -- Mimics the functionality of 'p4-commits' for git.

+## Other Scripts
+  12) linthawk -- Simple script which adds a nice layer over gawk's built in linter for ease of use.